webdenim/material-components-kit/components/elevation/index.md

 $mk-elevation-penumbra-color: rgba(67, 72, 77, .12);
 $mk-elevation-ambient-color: rgba(67, 72, 77, .12);

-@import "@material-kit/lib/components/elevation/elevation";
+@import "material-components-kit/components/elevation/elevation";
 ```

-For the rest, elevation's usage in Material Kit is the same as in MDC-Web.
+For the rest, elevation's usage in Material Components Kit is the same as in MDC-Web.

 [Learn more about MDC Elevation]({{ page.canonical }}).